 Mo is the founder and Chairwoman of the Bears Softball Association.
 She has been the 18G coach since the Bears started in the Fall of 2005.
 Mo played at University of California, Berkeley and graduated with an American Studies degree in 2003.
 Mo was a four year starter and a member of the 2002 National Championship team.
 Mo founded the Bears to give young ladies the same opportunity she got which was to play softball at a collegiate level.
 Mo coaches because she wants to give back to the game that gave her so much.

 Baseball has been Andy’s passion since he was a young kid.
 A lifetime Martinez resident, he was a three year varsity player at Alhambra High School and was team captain and an All FAL selection his senior year.
 His coaching career started with Little League but Pony Baseball and competitive travel ball soon followed.
 Andy’s 680 Diablo League teams were tournament champions three straight years as 10, 11 and 12 year olds, and his Bulldogs travel teams won countless AAA and Major tournaments, ranking very high in Northern California.
 Andy took a four year break to watch his son play high school ball, but his passion for coaching recently brought him back to the diamond.
 This time though it was on the softball field with the Alhambra Junior Varsity girls.
-In his first season he helped guide the team to a 20-4 record while winning both tournaments they entered.
+In two seasons leading Alhambra’s Junior Varsity softball team he has compiled a 37-8 record while winning three of the four tournaments entered, and finishing runner up in the other.